Jobs in Wellington

 The Wellington region is the seat of New Zealand’s government, with related national administrative functions and international connections, and with strengths in knowledge-intensive business services.

-The region contributes 13.5 per cent of national GDP, provides 11.5 per cent of national employment and is home to 11 per cent of New Zealand’s population.
+The region contributed 13.5 per cent of national GDP (year ended March 2016), provides 11.4 per cent of national employment and is home to 10.8 per cent of New Zealand’s population [Source: Statistics New Zealand data, 2017].

 Trade Me Jobs - lists a large number of jobs in Wellington.